Internationalism or Russification?

 Internationalism or Russification? («Інтернаціоналізм чи русифікація?») is a book by Ukrainian writer and social activist Ivan Dziuba.
-It was written in late 1965 as a supplement to a letter sent to the First Secretary of the Communist Party of Ukraine, Petro Shelest, in defense of the numerous Ukrainian writers arrested during that year.
-It was published in Great Britain in 1968.
+It was written in late 1965 as a supplement to a letter sent in December 1965 to the First Secretary of the Communist Party of Ukraine, Petro Shelest, in defense of the numerous Ukrainian writers arrested during that year.
+After illegally circulating as samvydav for some time in the Ukrainian SSR, it was published in Ukrainian in February 1968 by Suchasnist in Munich, and in English by Weidenfeld & Nicolson in London, as well as by Humanities Press in New York.

+Background

+During the 1965–1966 Ukrainian purge, Soviet authorities were secretly arresting Ukrainian creative intelligentsia.
+In September 1965, at the premiere of the film Shadows of Forgotten Ancestors in the Kyiv cinema "Ukraine", Dziuba, Vasyl Stus and Viacheslav Chornovil jointly publicly protested against this government policy, thereby making information about these secret arrests public.
+At the end of 1965, Dziuba wrote his work Internationalism or Russification?.

+Dziuba himself always maintained he was neither anti-communist nor anti-Soviet, but an idealist who sought to change the system from within.
+He never intended to become a public figure or to enter into politics; rather, he wished to study languages and literature.
+But because he could not sit and watch the Ukrainian language and literature being repressed and Russified for no good reason, he decided to speak out.
+His wife Marta reasoned that his performances at literary evenings, where he was well-known for logical argumentation and seeking justification for the way things are done, also made him quite popular, and contributed to Dziuba unintentionally becoming a symbol against Russification and for Ukrainian culture.

 Summary

-In the work Internationalism or Russification?, written under the influence of those events, Dziuba analyzed from a Marxist position the national and cultural policy of the Soviet Union in Ukraine.
-The author sent his work to the first Secretary of the Central Committee of the Communist Party of Ukraine, Petro Shelest, and to the head of the Ukrainian SSR government, Volodymyr Shcherbytsky, and its Russian translation – to the leadership of Communist Party of the Soviet Union (CPSU).
+In the work Internationalism or Russification?, 214 pages long, written under the influence of those events, Dziuba analyzed from a Marxist position the national and cultural policy of the Soviet Union in Ukraine.

-In Internationalism or Russification?
 Dziuba argued that during Joseph Stalin's rule the CPSU had moved to the positions of Russian chauvinism.
 The author built his argumentation largely on quotations from the works of Vladimir Lenin and party documents of the 1920s.
 He believed that the Russification policy of the CPSU, particularly in Ukraine, is contradictory to the fundamental interests of the Ukrainian people and other ethnic minorities.
 He accordingly contended that the solution lay in returning to Lenin's principles of national policy and of Korenizatsiia.